NI

 MEDIUM AVAILABILITY

 While traditional Nicaraguan cuisine heavily features meat, vegetarian options are becoming increasingly available, especially in tourist areas.
-Many restaurants offer vegetarian versions of classic dishes like gallo pinto (rice and beans) and vigorón (yucca, chicharrón, and cabbage salad).
-You can also find a variety of fresh fruits and vegetables, as well as delicious meat-free soups and stews.
-Be sure to communicate your dietary needs clearly, as the concept of vegetarianism may not be fully understood everywhere.
-Look for restaurants offering 'comida vegetariana' or inquire about dishes without meat ('sin carne').
+Many restaurants offer vegetarian versions of classic dishes like gallo pinto (rice and beans) and vigorón without chicharrón.
+Fresh fruits, vegetables, and meat-free soups are readily available.
+Communicate dietary needs clearly using 'comida vegetariana' or 'sin carne'.

 vegan